 But before we start, there’s one very important point that we need to bear in mind when looking at the numbers:

 Bike crime statistics depend on a crime actually being reported to the police.
 If a bike theft isn’t reported to the police, it won’t appear in any of the data sets you’ll see in the newspapers or websites.

-And according to my own survey of over 4000 bike crime victims, 56% of them did not report the crime to the police.
+And according to my own survey of over 4000 bike crime victims (a big thank-you to Stolen Ride for helping me devise this), 56% of them did not report the crime to the police.

 Other surveys have found higher numbers: 71% of UK bike theft victims didn’t report the crime to the police, according to stolen-bike.co.uk.

 This means that the problem is most likely twice as bad as it appears from the numbers below!

 But with that is mind, let's get into the most up to date and surprising UK bike theft statistics I could find in 2023:

 How many bikes are stolen each year in the UK?

 An average of 77,313 bicycles are reported stolen in the UK every year, according to data from the Office for National Statistics.
 This number is calculated by working out the mean number of reported bicycle thefts over the last 5 years.